12.1. Ensure that keyboard focus is visible

 Ensure that this focus indicator has sufficient contrast.

-We strongly recommend that you don’t customize keyboard focus visibility, in order to leave the default browser style, which is sufficiently contrasted in the vast majority of cases.
+We strongly recommend that you don’t customize the keyboard focus visibility, in order to keep the default browser style, which is sufficiently contrasted and visible except in special cases.
+Moreover, this style is implemented with the :focus-visible CSS class, limiting focus display to keyboard users only.

 The use of the box-shadow CSS property to customize keyboard focus visibility is strongly discouraged, as it is not visible in high-contrast mode, unlike the outline property.